 Not only is carsharing heating up in metropolitan cities, but with the right strategy and resources, it can also be successful on an island like Bermuda.

 BERMUDA.
-April 8, 2021 For this new edition of The Shared Journey, we sat down with Piers Carr, CEO of Current Vehicles, to discuss the challenges and great opportunities for island-based mobility services.
+April 8, 2021 For this new edition of The Shared Journey, we sat down with Piers Carr, CEO of Current Vehicles, to discuss the challenges and great opportunities for the carsharing service in Bermuda.
 So, buckle up; we’re in for quite a trip!

 Tell us more about yourself and what motivated you to work in the mobility industry?

-I’m a Bermudian who grew up in the UK and then moved to New York where I worked in finance.
+I’m a Bermudian who grew up in the United Kingdom and then moved to New York where I worked in finance.
 I was having a really good time, but not really doing anything that felt constructive or brought immense satisfaction.
-I had my first kid on the way, and it was time to move back to Bermuda and do something different.
+I had my first child on the way, plus it was time to move back to Bermuda and do something different.

 Tell us about Current Vehicles: what makes it unique and how does it fit within Bermuda’s mobility ecosystem?